Bernard P. Perlmutter

 Professor Perlmutter has published law review articles on the due process rights of foster children facing commitment to psychiatric facilities, the use of therapeutic jurisprudence in clinical legal education, the constitutionality of shackling children in juvenile court, and children's medical privacy rights in juvenile and family court hearings.
 He was appointed by the President of the Florida Bar to serve on the Florida Bar Commission on the Legal Needs of Children, has served on the Boards of Directors of Florida's Children First and the Florida Immigrant Advocacy Center, and the National Association of Counsel for Children (NACC) National Children's Law Office Project Advisory Board.
 He has also served on the Florida Bar Legal Needs of Children Committee, Juvenile Court Rules Committee, and the Public Interest Law Section Legal Needs of Children Committee.

 Professor Perlmutter was formerly a staff attorney at Legal Services of Greater Miami.
 While on a leave of absence from Legal Services, he served as the Director of the Children's Law Project in the Civil Law Clinic at Nova Southeastern University Shepard Broad Law Center.

-Professor Perlmutter has a B.A. from Bennington College, did graduate work in English and Comparative Literature at Brandeis University, and received his J.D. from the UM School of Law.
+Professor Perlmutter has a B.A. from Bennington College, did graduate work in English and Comparative Literature at Brandeis University, and received his J.D. from University of Miami School of Law.